Assessing the ROI of Cyber Threat Intelligence: An Operational and Financial Evaluation Framework: Methodology for Assessing CTI Return on Investment

-Traditional approaches to evaluating the effectiveness of Cyber Threat Intelligence (CTI) programs frequently rely on weighted arithmetic means.
+\paragraph{Threat Intelligence Effectiveness Index (TIEI)} Traditional approaches to evaluating the effectiveness of CTI programs frequently rely on weighted arithmetic means.
 Although such aggregation methods are computationally straightforward and intuitive, they rest upon the assumption of linearity, implicitly treating each incremental improvement as equally valuable across the performance spectrum.

-This linearity assumption is problematic in practice, as it neglects two critical dynamics: the effect of diminishing returns in marginal improvements, and the disproportionate impact that underperforming components may apply on the system as a whole.
+This linearity assumption is problematic in practice, as it omits two critical dynamics: diminishing marginal returns and the disproportionate impact that underperforming components may have on the system as a whole.
 To capture these dynamics, a more appropriate aggregation model is required; one that accounts for both the non-linear utility of improvements and the compounding effect of weaknesses.

 Consider a set of four positive percentage scores,